Thursday, 19 December 2013

 Alterations complete

-I had a look around the local charity shops and found the perfect thing for just two dollars which is a lot less than buying the fabric.
+I had a look around the local charity shops and found the perfect thing for just two dollars which is a lot less than buying fabric here in Australia.
 It was very tight on me and two-way stretchy, without a seam.
 I fell across a pair of commercially made maternity jeans in the same shop which fit me perfectly so I snapped them up for ten dollars as well.
 I altered these using the same method.

 Before: skirt and way-too-tight tank top